anebz/cloud/Accreditations/aws_developer_associate.md

 ### S3

-Serverless storage service, best suited for objects and BLOB data.
-S3 has a pricing for every TB for month.
-For log files, if objects change frequently it needs update buffering.
+* Serverless storage service, best suited for objects and BLOB (binary large object) data

-Avoid using reduced redundancy and don't use S3 for static web hosting, since HTTPS is not allowed.
-When creating a static website hosting, you can configure index document, error document and conditional redirection on object name.
-It's not possible to configure conditional error on object name.
+* Pricing is for every TB for month

-When using CloudFormation to delete buckets, make sure that all objects are deleted before deleting the bucket.
+* When using CloudFormation to delete buckets, make sure that all objects are deleted before deleting the bucket

 > Uploading

-A single PUT can upload objects up to 5GB.
-To upload larger files, use multi-part upload.
-S3 doesn't support object locking for concurrent updates
+* Max file size is 5GB.
+To upload larger files, use multi-part upload
+* Object locking for concurrent updates not supported

-* When writing a new object to S3 and immediately listing the keys within a bucket, the object might not appear in the list until the change is fully propagated
+* PUT is eventually consistent: when immediately listing the keys within a bucket after uploading a file, the object might not appear in the list
-* When deleting an object and immediately trying to read it or list it, S3 might return the deleted data until the change fully propagated
+* DELETE is eventually consistent: when trying to read/list a recently deleted bucket, S3 might return the deleted data

-When a large number of objects are uploaded, to improve performance, add a hash prefix to the folder.
-Introducing randomness as key prefix improves performance.
-If all files are in the same folder, add the key prefix to the object.
+* To improve performance when many files are uploaded/downloaded, add a hash prefix to the folder or if all files are in the same folder, add the key prefix to the object

-Whenever an object is uploaded, a HTTP 200 result code and MD5 checksum, taken together, indicate that the operation was successful.
+* A sucessful upload results in a HTTP 200 result code and MD5 checksum

 > Downloading

-Users can download a private file directly from a static website hosted on S3 by a *pre-signed URL link* on the site.
-When setting this up, you can set an expiration date and time.
+If a bucket is private but object should be accessed, use a *pre-signed URL link* to access the file only.
+This access can have an expiration time.

-For get-intensive S3 buckets, use random prefix and CloudFront to cache the requests.
-When using CloudFront, to minimize upload speed, use S3 transfer acceleration.
+To improve download performance, enable CloudFront to cache it.
+After, to minimize download speed, enable S3 transfer acceleration.
 For customizing content distributed via CloudFront, use Lambda@Edge.
 CloudFront can use HTTPS between clients and CF, and between CF and backend.

 > Objects

-S3 versioning: by creating new versions for each change the previous changes can be recovered.
-Overwriting, deleting files create a new version.
-Previous, unversioned files get the 'null' version.
-Versioning can be enabled for all objects in a bucket.
+* *S3 versioning*: creates a new version whenever a file is overwritten or deleted
+  * Protects from accidental deletes
+  * Previous, unversioned files get the 'null' version

-* S3 Select enables SQL expressions to select a subset of the data
+* *S3 Select*: SQL expressions to select a subset of the data
-* S3 inventory can be used to audit and report on the replication & encryption status of the objects.
+* *S3 inventory*: to audit and report on the replication & encryption status of the objects.
 Use this when getting an HTTP 503 error after many PUT operations
-* S3 analytics: analyze storage acess patterns, to change storage class for example
+* *S3 analytics*: analyze storage access patterns, to change storage class for example
-* S3 access logs: records for the requests that are made to a bucket.
-Useful for security and access auditing

 > Security

 Data can be secured with access control lists in file level (ACL) and bucket policies in bucket level.

-Encryption **in transit is called SSL/TLS**, at rest it can be:
+S3 access logs is security and access auditing of the requests that are made to the bucket.

+S3 uses a log delivery account, Log Delivery group, to write access logs.
+This group will need group write permissions on the target bucket by adding a grant entry in the bucket's ACL.
+If the logging is redirected to the bucket itself, it will grow exponentially.

+Encryption:

-* Server side encryption, protecting data at rest.
-Can be enforced by using a bucket policy that denies S3 PUT requests that don't include the SSE parameter in the request header.
-Useful to audit trail of who has used the keys.
+* Server side encryption (SSE), protects data at rest.
+For example, a bucket policy that denies S3 PUT requests that don't include the SSE parameter in the request header
-  * S3 managed keys (SSE-S3): each object is encrypted with a unique key, and S3 encrypts the key itself with a master key that it regularly rotates. `s3:x-amz-server-side-encryption": "AES256`
+  * S3 managed keys (SSE-S3): a unique key encrypts each object, and the key itself is encrypted with a master key that is regularly rotated.
+It uses AES-256 for encryption.
+The header for a request with this encryption is: `s3:x-amz-server-side-encryption": "AES256`
-  * AWS KMS managed keys (SSE-KMS), you can set up an envelope key which encrypts the key.
-You can use AWS-managed CMK or customer-managed CMK. `s3:x-amz-server-side-encryption": "aws-kms`
+  * AWS KMS managed keys (SSE-KMS), KMS manages *data* key, the customer *master* key can be customer managed or created by KMS directly. `s3:x-amz-server-side-encryption": "aws-kms`
-  * Server side encryption with customer provided keys (SSE-C).
-Then the customer needs to send the keys and encryption algorithm with each API call.
+  * Server side encryption with customer provided keys (SSE-C): customer must manage the encryption key.
+No code necessary to encrypt or decrypt, only necessary to manage the encryption key you provide.
+In each API call, the customer needs to send the keys and encryption algorithm.
 For this situation, if the request is made over HTTP, S3 rejects it.
-* Client side encryption: used for encryption **in transit**
+* Client side encryption: used for encryption in transit via SSL/TLS

-S3 uses a special log delivery account, Log Delivery group, to write access logs.
-This group will need group write permissions on the target bucket by adding a grant entry in the bucket's ACL.
+> Static web hosting

+* When creating a static website hosting, you can configure index document, error document and conditional redirection on object name.
+It's not possible to configure conditional error on object name.

 > Cross-region